scheinerman/Posets.jl/README.md

 transitivity; this is speedy because we can add the relation $a \prec b$ so long as we don't have $b\prec a$ already in the poset.
 However, after the edge $(a,b)$ is inserted into the digraph, we execute `transitiveclosure!` and that takes some work.
-This makes adding relations one at a time to the poset slow.
+Adding several relations to the poset, one at a time, can be slow.

-This can be
-accelerated by adding edges directly to `p.d` and only invoking `transitiveclosure!` at the end.
-However, one needs to be careful that the added edges do not form a cycle.
+This can be greatly accelerated by using `Posets.add_relations!` but (as discussed above) this function can cause severe problems if not used carefully.